-While probate cases in California have a reputation of lasting for a long period, that’s not always the case.
-While some settlements can take place in a few months, others may take a year or even longer.
-California probate procedures involve many steps.
-How long it will take to probate a will depends on many factors.
-The process may slow down due to many complications, including:
+While probate cases in California have a reputation of lasting for an extended period, that’s not always the case.
+Some settlements can take place in as little as nine months.
+Others may take up to 24 months or even longer.
+The timeline for the probate process varies, as it is dependent on many factors.

 The calculation is simple.
-With more beneficiaries, the longer the probate will take to settle.
+The more beneficiaries, the longer the probate will take to settle.
 For example, when you file a probate case in California, the attorney needs to send multiple documents back and forth between the beneficiaries.
-This will require extra time if the beneficiaries are located in many different locations.
+This process will require extra time if the beneficiaries are in many different locations.

-Also, all the documents you submit in court require the original signature of the executor; emailed or faxed signatures are not accepted.
+Also, all the documents you submit in court require the executor’s original signature; emailed or faxed signatures are not accepted.

 2. Disagreement Among Beneficiaries

-It is very rare that two beneficiaries, even if they are siblings, agree on the distribution of an estate.
-Disagreements are inevitable and may dictate how long does probate take to settle.
+It is rare that two beneficiaries, even if they are siblings, agree on the estate distribution.
+Disagreements are inevitable and may dictate how long probate takes to settle.

-As an executor, you may reach a solution, but in worse scenarios, beneficiaries may hire their own attorney to monitor the process.
-However, asking for legal advice and retaining the services of an experienced probate attorney can save you from such situations.
+The executor may reach a solution, but beneficiaries may hire their own attorney to monitor the process in some scenarios.
+Asking for legal advice and retaining an experienced probate attorney’s services can save you from such situations.

 3. Will Contests Can Dictate How Long Probate Takes

-The first and most important step in the California probate process is to file a petition in court.
-Also, you have to submit a written notice of the petition to the concerned parties, as well as have published three times in a newspaper.
+The first and most crucial step in the California probate process is to file a petition in court.
+Also, you have a set period to submit a written notice of the petition to the concerned parties and publish it three times in a newspaper.

 During this period, someone may express an objection to invalidate the will.
 A will contest may be based on one of the following arguments or a combination of them: